-If you have ever wondered “why pasta makes me tired” after eating or “why do I feel tired after eating” you may be experiencing symptoms of insulin resistance.
-After eating a high carbohydrate meal you have all this glucose available in the bloodstream yet due to the cells being insulin resistant the glucose cannot get inside the cell in order to utilized by the mitochondria to make energy which leaves you feeling tired after eating even though there is plenty of glucose available.
+If you have ever wondered “why pasta makes me tired” after eating or “why do I feel tired after eating,” you may be experiencing symptoms of insulin resistance.
+After eating a high carbohydrate meal, you have all this glucose available in the bloodstream.
+Yet, due to the cells being insulin resistant, the glucose cannot get inside the cell to be utilized by the mitochondria to make energy, leaving you feeling tired after eating even though there is plenty of glucose available.

-Digestion is also an energy demanding process and requires cells to be insulin sensitive with micro-nutrients available to turn glucose into the bodies usable form of energy know as ATP.
+Digestion is also an energy-demanding process and requires cells to be insulin sensitive with micro-nutrients available to turn glucose into the body’s usable form of energy known as ATP.

 What causes insulin resistance

-A primary cause of insulin resistance is eating too much food especially in the form of sugar, refined carbohydrates and fruit juices as these are all foods that spike insulin.
-These processed high sugar foods are rapidly absorbed into the bloodstream causing blood sugar imbalances.
+A primary cause of insulin resistance is overeating food, especially sugar, refined carbohydrates, and fruit juices, as these are all foods that spike insulin.
+These processed high sugar foods are rapidly absorbed into the bloodstream, causing blood sugar imbalances.

-Even though fats have the least impact on stimulating insulin fats are high in calories.
-Eating too much of any food including calorie dense fats can lead to insulin resistance which is why fasting is one of the most effective ways to reverse insulin resistance.
+Even though fats have the least impact on stimulating insulin, fats are high in calories.
+Overeating any food, including calorie-dense fats, can lead to insulin resistance, so fasting is one of the most effective ways to reverse insulin resistance naturally.

-The liver does its best to maintain normal blood sugar levels so in order to maintain blood glucose levels the liver will take glucose out of the blood stream with the help of insulin as a transporter for glucose and store the glucose as glycogen.
-But when the liver glycogen stores are full the liver cells will start to become insulin resistant as there is no more room for glucose to be stored in the liver.
+The liver does its best to maintain normal blood sugar levels.
+The liver will uptake glucose out of the bloodstream with insulin as a transporter for glucose and store it as glycogen.
+But when the liver glycogen stores are full, the liver cells will become insulin-resistant as there is no more room for glucose to be stored in the liver.

-Insulin resistance first develops in the liver as the liver is responsible for storing and releasing glucose in order to maintain blood sugar balance.
-If the liver has become fatty and the glycogen stores are already full then the liver cells will start to become insulin resistant.
+Insulin resistance first develops in the liver as the liver is responsible for storing and releasing glucose to maintain blood sugar balance.
+If the liver has become fatty and the glycogen stores are already full, the liver cells will become insulin resistant.

-Instead sugar is sent away to be stored as fat as long as fat cells are still sensitive to insulin.
-When the liver is fatty even fats can contribute to insulin resistance as they are the most calorie dense foods and can further put stress on a fatty liver.
+Instead, the excess sugar will be stored as fat as long as fat cells are still sensitive to insulin.
+When the liver is fatty, even fats can contribute to insulin resistance as they are the most calorie-dense foods and can further put stress on a fatty liver.

-Insulin is just a hormone that transports glucose and insulin resistance develops when there is excess glucose already inside the cell and no more room for more glucose thus the cells down regulate there receptors for insulin and do not respond to insulin’s signal for wanting to drop of glucose.
+Insulin is just a hormone that transports glucose.
+Insulin resistance develops when excess glucose is already inside the cell and no more room for more glucose; thus, the cells down-regulate their receptors for insulin and do not respond to insulin’s signal for wanting to drop glucose.

-When the liver is fatty and glycogen stores are full people start to gain weight as the liver converts the glucose into fat for storage in order to maintain normal blood sugar levels.
-At this stage of insulin resistance weight gain increases as the liver does its best to keep your blood sugar in balance which is a good thing because excess glucose floating around the body is very damaging as glycated proteins speeds up the aging process.
+When the liver is fatty and glycogen stores are at capacity, people start to gain weight as the body converts the glucose into fat for storage to maintain normal blood sugar levels.
+At this stage of insulin resistance, weight gain increases as the body does its best to maintain normal blood sugar levels which is a good thing.
+Excess glucose floating around the body is very damaging as glycated proteins speed up the aging process.